Stem Cell Registry's Privacy Statement

 What data is collected on me?

-• Upon first joining the Stem Cell Registry, data subjects are asked to provide their name, personal identification number and contact information (address, telephone number and email address), in addition to which their blood group, tissue type and gender are recorded.
+• Upon first joining the Stem Cell Registry, data subjects are asked to provide their name, personal identification number and contact information (address, telephone number and email address), in addition to which their blood group, CMV status, tissue type and gender are recorded.

 • Data subjects who have been tested for their suitability as a donor for a specific patient will also have various health-related data (results of infection tests and information on any previous pregnancies and blood transfusions) on their file.

-• Health-related data relevant to each data subject’s suitability as a donor
+• Health-related data relevant to each data subject’s suitability as a donor.

 • A sample from which DNA may be isolated or has been isolated.